pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

     ```

 >[!NOTE]
->Pendo SDK uses the `Route` name to uniquely identify each `Route`.
-For the best practice please make sure
-to provide each route with unique name in the `RouteSettings`
+>The Pendo SDK uses the `Route` name to uniquely identify each `Route`.
+For the best practice please make sure to provide each route with unique name in the `RouteSettings`.

     <br>